ldaniels528/trifecta/README.md

 ##### Kafka Navigable Cursor

 The Kafka module offers the concept of a navigable cursor.
-Any command that references a specific message offset creates a pointer to that offset, called a cursor.
-Once the cursor has been established, with a single command, you can navigate to the first, last, previous, or next message using `kfirst`, `klast`, `kprev` and `knext` respectively.
+Any command that references a specific message offset creates a pointer to that offset, called a navigable cursor.
+Once the cursor has been established, with a single command, you can navigate to the first, last, previous, or next message using the `kfirst`, `klast`, `kprev` and `knext` commands respectively.
 Consider the following examples:

 To retrieve the first message of a topic partition: